Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.en.md

 Steps:

-1. dentify the custom services your application has registered in Program.cs.
+1. Identify the custom services your application has registered in Program.cs.
 Take a note of these as we will have to register them again later.
 2. Copy and paste the version 7 of Program.cs from our template at [altinn/app-template-dotnet](https://github.com/Altinn/app-template-dotnet/blob/chore/90-appbase-simplified/src/App/Program.cs) into your `App/Program.cs` (replacing existing code)
 3. Register your apps custom services from step 1 in the method `RegisterCustomAppServices`